chhaymatt/employeeCreator/README.md

 -   Add Message component and display warning if there are no employees in EmployeeList
 -   Remove console.logs
 -   Hide form when unable to fetch employee Id with numbers

+### 26/02/2023 - Testing and documentation

+-   Move ContractTypesEnum and WorkTypesEnum into their own files
+-   Add Java Faker to create fake employees for testing
+-   Add unit tests in EmployeeService
+-   Show only warnings in console
+-   Update README

 ---